Steve Miller (musician): 1980s and later

+Legacy and influence

+In May 2024, Eminem released the single "Houdini", which prominently samples Steve Miller Band's 1982 hit "Abracadabra".
+Steve Miller praised Eminem for the sample, expressing honor and appreciation for the respectful use of his music.

 Personal life

 Miller has been married four times and his current wife is Janice Ginsberg Miller.
-From 1976 to 1986, Miller owned the Lippincott-Wagner House and a 420 acre ranch in the hamlet of Williams which is in rural southwestern Oregon.
+From 1976 to 1986, Miller owned the Lippincott-Wagner House and a 420 acre ranch in the hamlet of Williams, Oregon.
 In 2015, it was placed on the National Register of Historic Places.

+Miller is a member of the Bohemian Club.